MHA Frequently Asked Questions

 Are there group projects with online/hybrid classes?

-grouped together, given a topic to investigate, and work together electronically to
+Yes.
+Students are grouped together, given a topic to investigate, and work together

 How do I stay in contact with my classmates and faculty during the online/hybrid program?

-Our online/hybrid students report that they "get to know" their colleagues in a deeper
+Our students report that they "get to know" their colleagues in a deeper way because

-way because their interaction is not limited to one class a week and they spend the
+their interaction is not limited to one class a week and they spend the Intensives/Residencies

-Intensives/Residencies learning together.
-You will find that contact in our online/hybrid
+learning together in person.
+You will find that contact in our online/hybrid classes

-classes.
-You will be engaged in exciting collaborative learning, working together
+You will be engaged in exciting collaborative learning, working together on modules

-on modules that allow you to share your previous work experience and your learning
+that allow you to share your previous work experience and your learning experience

 What are the advantages of taking classes online/hybrid?